Textualize/trogon/README.md

 ## What does the name mean?

 This project started life as a [Textual](https://github.com/Textualize/textual) experiement, which we give give bird's names to.
-A [Trogon](https://www.willmcgugan.com/blog/photography/post/costa-rica-trip-report-2017/#bird) is a very beautiful bird I was lucky enough to photograph.
+A [Trogon](https://www.willmcgugan.com/blog/photography/post/costa-rica-trip-report-2017/#bird) is a very beautiful bird I was lucky enough to photograph in 2017.

+## Roadmap

 ## Installing